Prize Lectures

 Checks and Balances

-After the deadline, we review nominations and check membership details of nominators.
-We also review the nominations and decide if a deadline extension is required due to a lack of diversity of nominations.
+After the deadline, we review nominations and check the membership details of nominators.

-When we have received sufficient nominations, we check them for subject area (virus, prokaryote, eukaryote) and institution, and a panel is convened to have fair representation across all Society Divisions.
+When the deadline for submissions has passed, we check the nominations for subject area (virus, prokaryote, eukaryote) and institution, and a panel is convened to have fair representation across all Society Divisions.
 The institution of nominees is considered to exclude institutional conflicts of interest for the panel.

 Reviewing nominations